kritth/DotaWardrobe/README.md

 # DotaWardrobe
 Repository for Dota Wardrobe add-on from Dota 2 workshop, link to the workshop: http://steamcommunity.com/sharedfiles/filedetails/?id=405508976

+This repository is a simple example for dynamic cosmetics swapping.

 Notes:

 1. This addon may take several minutes or longer to load due to massive amount of cosmetics to prepare before the game starts.